jiayihu/sinergia/README.md

     while (x < 20000000) {
       x = x + 1;

-      // Tell sinergia when the task can be interrupted and continued later if (x % 100000 === 0) yield x;
+      // Tell sinergia when the task can be interrupted and resumed later if (x % 100000 === 0) yield x;
     }